whyvez/auth0-angular/README.md

 #### auth.reset(options)

-This will show the Forgot your password window.
-It returns a promise that will tell you if the change was done successfully or not.
+This will perform the "Forgot your password" flow.
+If you're using `auth0.js` it will send the email to confirm the password change.
+[See the documentation here](https://github.com/auth0/auth0.js#change-password-database-connections)
+If you're using `auth0-widget.js`, it will open the widget in the reset password more.
+It can receive in that case the same parameters as the `signin` method.
+This method receives 2 extra parameters to handle the success and failure callbacks similar to `signin`.

 #### auth.signout()